 How To Sew a Cardigan Using the Peyton Cocoon from Peek-A-Boo Patterns

-Like I mentioned at the beginning of this article, the Peyton Cocoon Cardigan is such a fast and satisfying sew.
+As I mentioned at this article's beginning, the Peyton is such a fast and satisfying sew.
 It takes very little time to sew one up and if you would like to try out a matching mommy and me set, grab the women’s Portland Cocoon Cardigan pattern too!

 I have several of these in my closet and they are my go-to for wearing over dresses or just around the house because they are so comfortable!!
-With two different sleeve options available to choose from, it will look great dressed up or down which makes this pattern a year around staple piece to add to your wardrobe.
+With two different sleeve options available, it will look great dressed up or down, making this pattern a year-round staple piece to add to your wardrobe.